Social media strategy for musicians shifts constantly. Here's what's working in 2026.

 - ›Secondary platform: Post 2-3 times per week

-- ›Everything else: Repurpose content from your primary platforms
+- ›Everything else: Repurpose content

 The One Rule